 We study the influence of the different physical processes impacting surface currents like density- and wind- driven currents, tidal residual currents and Stokes drift, but also the impact of mesh resolution and diffusion.
 The data come from various data sets (Fig. 5), described in this section.
-Links to access the data are provided in the code and data availability section.

-15 4.1.1 NEMO
+4.1.1 NEMO

-The main data we use are ORCA0083-N006 and ORCA025-N006, which are standard sets-up from NEMO (Madec et al., 2016), an ocean circulation model forced by reanalysis and observed flux data: the Drakkar Forcing Set (Dussin et al., 2016).
+The main data we use is NEMO-N006, which is a standard set-up from NEMO (Madec et al., 2016), an ocean circulation model forced by reanalysis and observed flux data: the Drakkar Forcing Set (Dussin et al., 2016).
 The forcings consist of wind, heat and freshwater fluxes at the surface.

-The data are available globally at resolutions of $1/4^{\circ}$ (ORCA025-N006) and $1/12^{\circ}$ (ORCA0083-N006).
-They are discretised on an ORCA grid (Madec and Imbard, 1996), a global ocean tripolar grid, which is curvilinear.
-The mesh is composed of 75 z-levels and the variables are positioned following a C-grid.
+The data are available globally at both a resolution of $1/4^{\circ}$ and $1/12^{\circ}$.
+They are discretised on an ORCA grid (Madec and Imbard, 1996), a global ocean tripolar C-grid, which is curvilinear.
 The temporal resolution is 5 days.